This User Manual covers usage of the Teleport client tool

 Teleport only uses certificate-based authentication.
-Teleport is about clusters centered around a certificate authority (CA).
-The concept of "cluster membership" essential in Teleport.
+Teleport is designed for clusters using a central certificate authority (CA).
+The concept of "cluster membership" is essential in Teleport.

 tshneeds to know which cluster you are connecting to.

 tshneeds two usernames: one for the cluster and another for the node you are trying to login into.
-See "Teleport Identity" section below.
+See User Identities section below.
 For convenience,

 $USERfor both logins by default.